bio-raum/FooDMe2/docs/installation.md

 --run_name build \\
 -r <PIPELINE_VERSION>
 ```

+Note that you do not have to specify `--reference_base`, as this option is pre-set in your profile.

 ### IMPORTANT
 In either case, this will download and format the various databases available through this pipeline.
 Please note that one of these databases is the full GenBank nt Eukaryote database, which has a final size of over 600GB (and growing), and will need over 1TB during installation.
 If your application works with single gene [databases](usage.md#--gene-default--null), you can skip installing this database with `--skip_genbank`.